Polestar Logo

 Polestar Logo History

-Despite logo transformations and production concept changes, the sign has always remained true to the star theme.
+Despite logo transformations and changes in production concepts, the sign has always remained true to the star theme.
 The celestial symbol runs through all modifications of the identity.
-The company’s cars are inextricably linked to leadership, be it racing or the technical solutions of the future.
+The company’s cars are inextricably linked to leadership, whether in racing or in the development of future technical solutions.
 The star reflects this leadership.
-The symbols read futuristic, striving to become the brand of the Earth, not one country.
+The symbols read futuristic, striving to become the brand of Earth, not of a single country.

 What is Polestar?